ryanallen/words-of-my-perfect-teacher/README.md

 *'du shes med pa*.
 AT "without perception."
 We have followed the explanation of DKR: "The gods without perception have created a blankness in their minds and perceive nothing, as in the state of deep sleep without dreams."
 </details>

+Those born as *[tirthikas](#tirthika)* or with similar wrong views have no opportunity to practice the [Dharma](#dharma) because they never even hear of the [Three Jewels](#three-jewels), and cannot distinguish good from bad.

+Those born mute or mentally deficient have no opportunity to practice the [Dharma](#dharma) because their faculties are incomplete.

+The inhabitants of the three lower realms suffer constantly from heat, cold, hunger, thirst and other torments, as a result of their past negative actions; they have no opportunity to practice the [Dharma](#dharma).

+"Barbarians" means those who live in the thirty-two border countries, such as Lo Khatha,<sup>[24](#24)</sup> and all those who consider harming others as an act of faith or whose savage beliefs see taking life as good.
+These people inhabiting the outlying territories have human form, but their minds lack the right orientation and they cannot attune themselves to the [Dharma](#dharma).
+Inheriting from their forefathers such pernicious customs as marriage to their mothers, they live in a way that is the very opposite of [Dharma](#dharma) practice.
+Everything they do is evil, and it is in techniques of such harmfful activities as killing insects and hunting wild beasts that they truly excel.
+Many of them fall into lower realms as soon as they die.
+For such people there is no opportunity to practice the [Dharma](#dharma).

 ### **2. Reflecting on the particular advantages related to Dharma**
 #### 2.1 THE FIVE INDIVIDUAL ADVANTAGES
 #### 2.2 THE FIVE CIRCUMSTANTIAL ADVANTAGES